 12.3 OVO Interest Reward

-(a) You are eligible for the OVO Interest Reward if you have agreed to an OVO Energy Plan and you pay your bills using direct debit, unless we change or withdraw the benefit by notice to you in accordance with applicable energy laws.
+(a) You are eligible for the OVO Interest Reward if you have agreed to an OVO Energy Plan and you pay your bills using direct debit, unless otherwise specified in your OVO Energy Plan or if we change or withdraw the benefit by notice to you in accordance with applicable energy laws.

 (b) The OVO Interest Reward is the benefit we pay on positive balances in your account calculated based on:

 (i) your yearly rate, depending on how long you've been with us, as set out in your OVO Energy Plan; and

 (ii) the remaining positive balance in your account each month after all outstanding charges have been paid, for example where your bill smoothing payment for a month was more than the charges calculated based on the actual energy you consumed.
 The remaining positive amount is prorated for the number of days since we last billed you.

 (c) We'll calculate the OVO Interest Reward and will automatically credit it to your account.

 (d) We can change any aspect of the OVO Interest Reward (including its rate and how it's calculated), or stop or withdraw offering it entirely, at any time, by notifying you in accordance with applicable energy laws.